 Featuring white rum, fresh mint, and of course, fresh lime juice (among a few other ingredients) this cocktail is one of the easiest and most delicious you can prepare.

-But First, What Is a Mojito?
+What Is a Mojito?

 A mojito is a traditional Cuban cocktail.
 With unclear origins, it was made popular thanks to no other than Ernest Hemingway due to his time in Cuba.

 It consists of just five ingredients: white rum, sugar, lime juice, club soda, and mint.
 It has an incredible and very refreshing mix of flavors, from sweet to citrusy to minty.